shivamj-0303/react-native-template/README.md

 your Datadog account.
 To use both the console and Datadog loggers simultaneously, set the `LOGGER` environment variable to `console,datadog`.

-## Update Android Project

-- Go to the `android` folder.
-- Update `rootProject.name` in `settings.gradle`.
-- Update the `namespace` and `applicationId` in `app/build.gradle`.
-- Update the folder/directory names `app/src/debug/java/com/boilerplate`, `app/src/main/java/com/boilerplate`,
-  and `app/src/release/java/com/boilerplate` according to your project name.
-- Update the package name in `app/src/debug/java/com/boilerplate/ReactNativeFlipper.java` and `app/src/release/java/com/boilerplate/ReactNativeFlipper.java`.
-- Update the package name and method `getMainComponentName()` in `app/src/main/java/com/boilerplate/ReactNativeFlipper.java`.
-- Update the package name in `app/src/main/java/com/boilerplate/MainApplication.java` and `app/src/main/java/com/boilerplate/SplashActivity.java`.
-- Update `app_name` in `app/src/main/res/values/strings.xml`.
-- For Android icon updates, use [EasyAppIcon](https://easyappicon.com) or similar websites that create a folder with all sizes of the icon, then update the folders in `android/app/src/main/res` accordingly.

 # Setup Deployment for Android App on Production